 - Animal Care and Use Trainings via CITI

 - Everyone named on the protocol (including students, lab techs, and visiting scholars) are required to complete the following online training courses via the CITI Program:

 - Working with the IACUC: Investigators, Staff and Students

 - Reducing Pain and Distress in Laboratory Mice and Rats

 - Working with (TBD) in Research Settings -- Complete species-specific training courses as described in the protocol on which you are listed.
 (E.G. If the protocol proposes the use of mice or rats, all named personnel must complete both Working with Mice in Research and Working with Rats in Research Settings.
 Personnel working with wildlife must complete the Wildlife Research course.)

-- From the LOG IN THROUGH MY INSTITUTION page, scroll down to find and select University of Colorado at Boulder.
+- To enroll in CITI courses: From the LOG IN THROUGH MY INSTITUTION page, scroll down to find and select University of Colorado at Boulder.
 It is very important that you log in to CITI in this way so that your training record is associated with your CU Boulder profile.

 - If this is your first time logging in to CITI from CU Boulder, you will be asked to set up a profile.

 - You may take the IACUC courses prior to or concurrently with the Occupational Health & Safety Training program.